Effects of Metal Strain and Fatigue

 Metal Fatigue Resulting from Metal Strain

 When ductile metals are stressed, they deform.
 If the stress is removed before the metal reaches its yield point, the metal returns to its former shape.
-While the metal appears to have returned to its original state, however, tiny faults have actually appeared at the molecular level.
+While the metal appears to have returned to its original state, however, tiny faults have appeared at the molecular level.

 Each time the metal deforms and then returns to its original shape, more molecular faults occur.
 After many deformations, there are so many molecular faults that the metal cracks.
 When this occurs, it is described as "metal fatigue."
 Metal fatigue is irreversible.